Henri Gaudier-Brzeska: Relationship with Sophie Brzeska

 Gaudier met Sophie Brzeska, a Polish ex-governess twice his age, when he was only 18.
 Gaudier was an artist and Brzeska a novelist.
-Several books about Gaudier's work have been produced, but only the book Savage Messiah by H. S. Ede (Jim Ede) focuses on the relationship.
-A 1985 play by Una Flett, entitled Zosienka explored their relationship and age differences.
-In Ede's work, Brzeska was presented as more of a companion and her relationship with Gaudier resembled a co-dependency, since both suffered from clear mental health issues.
-Henri was devoted to Sophie, even taking her last name as his, but Sophie was often dismissive and cold towards Henri's romantic overtures (indeed, according to Ede they either never had sex, only did once or twice, or rarely did).
-They were often apart and Sophie would buy Henri prostitutes for his enjoyment instead of having relations with him.
+Several books about Gaudier's work have been produced, but only the 1931 book Savage Messiah, by H. S. Ede (Jim Ede), focuses on the relationship.
+A 1985 play by Una Flett, entitled Zosienka, explored their relationship and age differences.
+In Ede's work, Brzeska was presented as more of a companion and her relationship with Gaudier resembled a co-dependency, since both suffered from mental health problems.
+Henri was devoted to Sophie, even taking her last name as his, but Sophie was often dismissive and cold towards Henri's romantic overtures (indeed, according to Ede they either never had sex, did so only once or twice, or rarely did).
+They were often apart, and Sophie would hire Henri prostitutes for his enjoyment instead of having relations with him.

 Brzeska is often left out of accounts of Gaudier's life.
 Even Savage Messiah itself focuses on the artist and Brzeska is regarded with very little interest.
 Ken Russell's 1972 film of the book, however, changes the focus to Sophie and Henri Gaudier's relationship.

-Following his death Sophie Brzeska became distraught, eventually dying in an asylum in 1925.
+Following his death Sophie Brzeska became distraught.
+She died in an asylum in 1925.

 Legacy

 Jim Ede bought a sizeable portion of Gaudier-Brzeska's work from Sophie Brzeska's estate after she died intestate.
 Her estate included numerous letters sent between Henri and Sophie.
 Ede used these as the basis for his book Savage Messiah on the life and work of Gaudier-Brzeska, which in turn became the basis of Ken Russell's film of the same name.
-The conclusion of the film peruses many of his sculptures and fully demonstrates what great art he produced in his short lifetime.
+The conclusion of the film shows many of his sculptures and demonstrates the greatness of the art he produced in his short lifetime.

 Despite the fact that he had only four years to develop his art, Gaudier-Brzeska has had a surprisingly strong influence on 20th-century modernist sculpture in England and France.
 His work is in the permanent collections at the Tate Gallery, Kettle's Yard, the Princeton University Art Museum, the Harvard Art Museums, the University of Michigan Museum of Art, the Museum of Modern Art, the Philadelphia Museum of Art, the Victoria and Albert Museum, the Museum of Fine Arts, Budapest, the Fine Arts Museums of San Francisco, the Metropolitan Museum of Art, the Huntington Library, the Museum of Fine Arts, Boston, the Musée National d'Art Moderne in Paris, and the Musée des Beaux-Arts d'Orléans, among others.

 The Nasher Museum of Art at Duke University held an exhibition entitled The Vorticists: Rebel Artists in London and New York, 1914–18 from 30 September 2010 through 2 January 2011, which included his work.

+The relationship between Henri Gaudier and Sophie Brzeska was fictionalised in the stage play The Laughing Woman.